Do you think you might have burnout?

 What led up to this period of burnout, burnout so bad that it ended a relationship and a job?

 The road to hell was certainly paved with good intentions.
-I wanted to shine in that job — so I worried constantly about how to do it, was clueless about how to manage the energetic power dynamics going on around me that were a setup for failure if one didn’t know what I know now, and I gradually stopped eating right, despite still earnestly trying to drag myself through physical activity.
+I wanted to shine in that job — so I worried constantly about how to do it, was clueless about how to manage the energetic power dynamics on around me that were a setup for failure if one didn’t know what I know now, and I gradually stopped eating right, despite still earnestly trying to drag myself through physical activity.

 The poor mind management, lack of understanding about energetics and off-the-rails nutrition exacerbated an existing health issue, and PMS turned into burnout, which turned into full-blown adrenal fatigue.